awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-lifecycle.md

 The [DeleteFlowTemplate](https://docs.aws.amazon.com/thingsgraph/latest/APIReference/API_DeleteFlowTemplate.html) and [DeleteSystemTemplate](https://docs.aws.amazon.com/thingsgraph/latest/APIReference/API_DeleteSystemTemplate.html) APIs enable you to delete a flow or system that is deprecated\.
 After you delete a flow, any system that contains the flow no longer updates or deploys\.
 After you delete a system, any deployment configuration that contains the system no longer updates or deploys\.
 Existing deployments that contain the flow continue to run because they use a snapshot of the workflow that's taken at the time of deployment\.
 The same is true for deployments that contain deleted systems\.
 You must delete all flows in a system before you delete the system\.

 To delete a namespace, use the [DeleteNamespace](https://docs.aws.amazon.com/thingsgraph/latest/APIReference/API_DeleteNamespace.html) API\.
-Before you delete the namespace, you must delete all systems and flows that use entities in the namespace\.
+Before you delete the namespace, you must delete all systems, flows, and flow configurations that use entities in the namespace\.
+Existing flow deployments continue to work after you delete a namespace\.
+AWS IoT Things Graph creates a snapshot of the flow, flow configuration, system, and entities for each deployment\.

 ## Deleting Flow Configurations<a name="iot-tg-lifecycle-deletingflowconfig"></a>